thiagoa/notes/Windows.md

 - Settings -> Personalization -> Start -> Folders
   - Add favorite folders to start menu
 - Press `Windows + v` and enable clipboard access
+- Press `Windows + i` to open settings, type "Language bar" and enter
+  - Click on "Input language hot keys"
+  - Set: "Between input languages" -> `Left alt + shift`
+  - Set everything else to `(None)`
+  - This seems to free up `Ctrl + shift + 0` for Emacs
+- Settings -> Display -> Night light
+  - Check "Set hours", and "Turn on" at "8 00 PM" and "Turn off" at "7 00 PM"

 ## Apps to install or configure